-Mr Harper said he took copies of the cleaner's passport and a Home Office letter stated she had indefinite leave to remain in the UK when he took her on to clean his London flat in 2007.
+Mr Harper said he took copies of the cleaner's passport and a Home Office letter stating she had indefinite leave to remain in the UK when he took her on to clean his London flat in 2007.

-He expressed regret that he did not check their veracity with officials either when he was appointed a cabinet minister in 2010 or took on the immigration brief at the Home Office in 2012.
+He expressed regret that he did not check their veracity with officials either when he was appointed a cabinet office minister in 2010 or took on the immigration brief at the Home Office in 2012.

 Prompted to do so by being put in charge of the legislation - which doubles the fine for employers caught taking on an illegal worker to £20,000 - he was unable to find the documents, he said.